2betafactor/performance-reviews-software/src/content/posts/2023-04-21-top-10-hris-systems-for-small-and-medium-companies-for-2023.md

 Gusto offers three pricing plans: Core, Complete, and Concierge.
 The Core plan starts at $39/month plus $6/month per employee, and includes payroll and employee self-service.
 The Complete plan starts at $39/month plus $12/month per employee, and adds HR tools such as employee surveys and document storage.
 The Concierge plan starts at $149/month plus $12/month per employee, and offers additional support for HR compliance and certified HR advisors.
 Gusto also offers a one-month free trial for new customers.

+### C﻿ustomer feedback

+* "Gusto is a game-changer for small businesses.
+It's easy to use and has all the features we need."
+* "Gusto has made our payroll and benefits management process so much easier.
+It's a fantastic tool!"

 ## 2. R﻿ippling HR